nodetool-ai/nodetool/README.md

     class F,G,H api;
 ```

-NodeTool's architecture is designed for flexibility.
-Here's a breakdown of the main components:
+### Components Overview

 1. **🖥️ React Frontend**: The user interface is built with React, providing an intuitive way for users to create and manage workflows.
 2. **🌐 API Server**: Handles HTTP and WebSocket connections from the frontend, managing user sessions, workflow storage, and coordination between components.

-3. **🔌 WebSocket Runner**: Responsible for executing workflows in real-time, maintaining the state of running workflows, and managing the communication between nodes.
+3. **🔌 WebSocket Runner**: Executes workflows in real-time, maintaining the state of running workflows, and managing communication between nodes.
 4. **⚙️ Worker**: Performs the actual processing of individual nodes, allowing for parallel execution and scalability.
+It integrates seamlessly with:

+   - **Local Models**: Run models locally using Ollama and Hugging Face Transformers and Diffusers.
-Can also call external APIs like OpenAI, Replicate, and others.
+   - **Remote Services**: Call external APIs like OpenAI, Replicate, Anthropic, and others for heavy GPU workloads.

 ### Data Flow 🔄